esphome/esphome-docs/components/stepper/index.rst

 A4988 Configuration
 -------------------

-(Put this code into the configuration file on ESPhome for this device)
+Put this code into the configuration file on ESPhome for this device.

 .. code-block:: yaml

-    # Example esphome device configuration entry
     stepper:
       - platform: a4988
         id: my_stepper